Resources for Faculty and Department Heads

 - Campus tour - Learn your way around campus with 90-minute campus tour!
 The campus tours generally occur every weekday at 8:30, 11:30 and 2:30.
 We suggest that new faculty attend the 11:30 or 2:30 sessions on August 31 or September 2 so you can meet each other.
 Register early before they fill up at https://visit.uga.edu/tours/ .

 - New faculty workshop - Join us for a half-day workshop entitled, Staying Sane as a New Faculty Member Workshop.
 Choose from either Friday, August 10 or Thursday, August 16.
-Register now by clicking here or check back later on the Faculty Learning Opportunities page for registration information for this and other workshops.
+Registration for Fall workshops is currently closed.

 - Benefits workshop - Three classes are reserved on July 30, July 31 and August 2, just for new faculty to learn about Benefits and Retirement Plans so that you can understand the options and make selections.
-Register now by clicking here.
+Registeration for these workshops are closed, but please see https://hr.uga.edu/ to find out more about benefits and benefit workshops.

 - Mailing list for professional development - We will be launching a series of workshops just for our new and junior faculty!
 Check back on this page, or send us your email address to make sure you never miss one of our learning opportunities!
 Email Susanna.Calvert@uga.edu to be added to our mailing list.